PyPI Package Publishing Guide

 If you want to run package checks outside release_ready.sh, use:

-bash scripts/pypi_preflight.sh
+bash scripts/pypi_preflight.sh --root /tmp/qiongli-dist

-bash scripts/pypi_preflight.sh --no-buildEquivalent manual build steps:
+bash scripts/npm_preflight.sh --root /tmp/qiongli-distEquivalent manual build steps:

 # Install build tools